sergeypedan/activeadmin-dark-color-scheme/README.md

       text-shadow: none
 ```

+## ActiveAdmin version compatibility

+The current version of ActiveAdmin is 2.13.1.
+Our styles are and will be targeted on the latest version.

 ## How to disable

 Switch to light color scheme in you system preferences or your browser developer tools.